NOAA-OceanExploration/WaterColumnHighlighter/README.md

 num_layers = 5         # Number of layers for LSTM

 [detection]
-model = "owl"  # Options: "owl", "yolo", "detr", "clip" model_variant = "base"  # Options depend on model: for owl: "base", "large"; for yolo: "v8n", "v8s", "v8m", "v8l", "v8x"
-score_threshold = 0.1  # Detection confidence threshold
+model = "yoloworld"  # Options: "owl", "yolo", "detr", "clip", "groundingdino", "yoloworld" model_variant = "l"  # Options depend on model (see features list) score_threshold = 0.1  # Detection confidence threshold (tune for YOLO-World) use_ensemble = false    # Whether to use ensemble detection with multiple models ensemble_weights = {"owl": 0.5, "yoloworld": 0.5}  # Relative weights for ensemble models
-use_ensemble = true    # Whether to use ensemble detection with multiple models ensemble_weights = {"owl": 0.6, "clip": 0.4}  # Relative weights for ensemble models
+labels_csv_path = "marine_labels.csv" # Path to CSV file with organism labels for zero-shot models

 [clip]
 base_detector = "yolo"             # Which detector to use for proposals ("yolo" or "detr")